Groundcovers You Can Step On

 - Turkish Speedwell (Veronica liwanensis) - BESTSELLER

-- Prairie Zinnia (Zinnia grandiflora) - native plant
+- Prairie Zinnia (Zinnia grandiflora) - a favorite native plant

 - Miniature Mat Daisy (Bellium minutum) - needs damp soil